Quantum programming: ProjectQ

+qBraid SDK

+The qBraid SDK is an open-source platform-agnostic quantum runtime framework developed by qBraid.
+It enables users to write quantum programs once and execute them across various quantum hardware and simulators without modifying the code.
+The SDK supports multiple quantum programming libraries, including Qiskit, Cirq, PennyLane, PyQuil, and Braket, among others.
+It features a graph-based transpiler that facilitates conversion between different quantum program types, allowing seamless interoperability between frameworks.
+The SDK also provides tools for job submission, result retrieval, and circuit visualization.
+It is integrated with qBraid Lab, offering access to over 20 quantum devices and simulators from providers such as IonQ, Rigetti, QuEra, and IQM.

 Qibo

 An open source full-stack API for quantum simulation, quantum hardware control and calibration developed by multiple research laboratories, including QRC, CQT and INFN.
 Qibo is a modular framework which includes multiple backends for quantum simulation and hardware control.
 This project aims at providing a platform agnostic quantum hardware control framework with drivers for multiple instruments and tools for quantum calibration, characterization and validation.
 This framework focuses on self-hosted quantum devices by simplifying the software development required in labs.